-Cancer that starts in the uterus is called uterine cancer.
-Most uterine cancers are endometrial cancers, which originate in the lining of the uterus.
-Uterine cancer is the most common gynecologic cancer, affecting more than 43,000 women annually in the United States (Source: NCI).
+Most cases of uterine cancer are endometrial cancer.
+These cancers originate in the inner lining of the uterus.
+Uterine cancer is the most common gynecologic cancer.
+It affects more than 43,000 people annually in the United States.

-Common symptoms of uterine cancer are abnormal vaginal bleeding and bleeding after menopause.
+Common uterine cancer symptoms are abnormal vaginal bleeding and bleeding after menopause.
 You may also have a vaginal discharge.
 The tumor may cause pelvic pain and may make it difficult or painful to urinate.

 What are the symptoms of uterine cancer?

-Abnormal vaginal bleeding, bleeding after menopause, and pelvic pain are common symptoms of uterine cancer.
-Menopausal women may notice a clear or whitish vaginal discharge.
-As uterine cancers increase in size or spread to other organs, they can create a sensation of pelvic fullness or interfere with urination or bowel movements.
+As uterine cancers grow or spread to other organs, they can create a sensation of pelvic fullness.
+Tumors can also interfere with urination or bowel movements.

-- Clear or whitish vaginal discharge after menopause
+Clear or whitish vaginal discharge, vaginal spotting, or bleeding that occurs after menopause

-- Vaginal bleeding for more than seven days
+- Vaginal bleeding between periods or for more than seven days

-In some cases, uterine cancer can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms including:
+In some cases, uterine cancer can be urgently life threatening.
+Seek immediate medical care (call 911) for serious symptoms including:

 What causes uterine cancer?

-Uterine cancer occasionally runs in families, and individuals who have syndromes that increase the general risk of cancer may develop endometrial cancer.
+Uterine cancer occasionally runs in families, and people who have syndromes that increase the general risk of cancer may develop endometrial cancer.